 Taking up a brass instrument comes with specific difficulties in terms of development and maintenance.
 Entering the jazz sphere adds different weight and dimensions to the equation.
 But things don’t necessarily stop there.
-Going several steps further, a subset of players has managed to up the challenge by exploring (and embracing) unconventional brass-based environments: groups of multiple trumpets or trombones or tubas, either with or without other musicians.
+Going several steps further, a subset of players has managed to up the challenge by exploring (and embracing) unconventional brass-based environments.

 When Bob Stewart joined Howard Johnson’s Substructure in the late ’60s, for example, there weren’t exactly any precedents for jazz tuba ensembles.
 “The biggest challenge in that band was getting the tuba players up to speed about what their instruments could do,” Stewart explains.
 “Most people weren’t asked to do very much on most gigs playing the tuba, so they didn’t really challenge themselves.
 That ensemble opened up windows and doors for tuba players to think differently about what was available to them.
 It gave them access to a whole other world for the instrument.”